-Creative Arts Camps - Restorative
+Creative Arts Camps - Restore

 Every year, we help facilitate creative arts camps throughout Asia with several organizations who are passionate for justice and restoration.
 Together we make music, choreograph dances, create visual art, and produce dramas to help individuals at these organizations to access personal creativity and encounter God.

-Creative Arts Partnerships - Preventative
+Creative Arts Partnerships - Empower

-We are a catalyst for local schools serving at-risk communities who want to pioneer long-term arts programs and integrate creative arts into their holistic educational curriculum.
+We are a catalyst for local schools within under-served communities who want to pioneer long-term arts programs and integrate creative arts into their holistic educational curriculum.
 We visit schools to build creative momentum in the school community in order to establish music programs (in addition to their current classes).
 Along the way, we continue to provide resources and logistical support when needed and enrich the program by sponsoring teachers to receive further training and connecting them to local artists.

-Community Leadership Partnerships - Preventative
+Community Partnerships - Empower

 We work to equip leaders of the communities connected to partners to build healthy family relationships.
 These conferences offer support and encouragement to the leaders of the communities in order to strengthen communities.